lolzz77/ryuh-bot/README.md

 To find out what libraries needed to install

-pip install pipreqs (pip requirements)
+pip3 install pipreqs (pip requirements)

 pipreqs /path/to/project

 Then it will create requirements.txt for you

-Then to intall the libraries, run
+Before you install the requirement.txt, create virtual environment first python3 -m venv virtual_env source virtual_env/bin/activate

-pip install -r requirements.txt
+Then to intall the libraries, run pip3 install -r requirements.txt

 To run the bot,